DeNeutoy/spacy-vis/README.md

-## Spacy Dependency Parse Visualisation
+## Visualise Spacy Models with Hierplane!

 ## Building and running the demo